yixinyi/VARforPT/README.md

 # Economic scenarios for credit risk #
-This project aims at forecasting economic scenarios for credit risk.
+This project aims at forecasting economic scenarios for the credit risk.
 It is motivated by the IFRS 9 reglamentation.

-# Introduction #
+## Introduction ##
 An economic scenario is defined by the time series of a set of economic variables.
 In the context of the credit risk modelling, some of the relevant macroeconomic variables are:
 * GDP <br />